 4. Get the watering right

 Knowing when to water succulents is key to successful growing.
 Succulents are native to hot, arid climates, and their leaves are designed to hold water (see those thick, fleshy leaves?).
 This means overwatering is the fastest way to do them in.
-It's also one of the most commons mistakes first-time succulent owners make and can be a reason that succulents turn yellow.
+It's also one of the most common mistakes first-time succulent owners make and can be a reason that succulents turn yellow.

 Explains Mayo, 'Succulents are one of the most drought-resistant plants and can go a length of time without water.
 To test if your succulent needs water, simply place your index finger knuckle deep into the soil.
 If your finger is dry when you pull it out - it's time to water your plant.
 If it's slightly moist then you can leave it for another day or two.'